saturdaymp-examples/rails-6.0-template/README.md

 Assuming you have [Docker](https://www.docker.com/) installed you need too:

-1) Fork/Checkout of the repository to you local machine.
+1) Click the "Use this Template" button.
+Alternativly you can just fork or download the of the repository to you local machine.

 2) In the repository root directly run the below command build the Docker container: